arbor-sim/arbor/doc/python/probe_sample.rst

 the cell on which the probe is attached.

 :term:`Vector probes <vector probe>` are a kind of probes that samples over a region, rather than a :term:`locset`.
-This means that the may output more than a single data point per timestamp.
+This means that they may output more than a single data point per timestamp.
 The layout of the outputs as returned by :func:`~arbor.simulation.samples` is slightly different, but contains the same sort of information as regular :term:`probesets <probeset>`.